walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

         * Suggested Citation and Deposit
             * Megan R. Brett, “Thinking about historic structured data,” ByteSizedPedagogy, February 21, 2025. [https://works.hcommons.org/records/rzq5c-43394](https://works.hcommons.org/records/rzq5c-43394).
     * Emily McGinn, Digital Humanities Specialist at Johns Hopkins University
-        * Blurb: I have data, now what?
+        * Blurb I have data, now what?
 Forming a research question from humanities data.
 We’ll discuss how to examine the data you have, form a hypothesis, and structure investigations within the bounds of the dataset.
         * Suggested Citation and Deposit
             * McGinn, Emily.
 “Asking Questions of Data: How to Think Like a Computer”.
 Knowledge Commons, February 22, 2025. [https://doi.org/10.17613/zwcja-8bn05](https://doi.org/10.17613/zwcja-8bn05).
+* **On Making**.
+Friday, April 4th from 1:00-2:00PM EST. {% comment %} Register [here](https://cal.lib.virginia.edu/event/14229798). {% endcomment %}
+    * Jajwalya Karajgikar, Applied Data Science Librarian, University of Pennsylvania Library
+        * Blurb
+            * When we consider library services and patrons in higher education, we typically think of resources, databases, and other mechanisms for the transfer of knowledge.
+More difficult to encapsulate is the sense of community building that occurs in the library as an impartial space for technology, information literacy, and campus well-being.
+This is the function of many research data, digital scholarship, and maker-space centers within the library.
+This short talk elaborates on collaborative projects that facilitate the development of deep relationships with people on campus through Slow Process Making and Embodied Critical Making.
+        * Suggested Citation and Deposit
+            * Karajgikar, Jajwalya.“Framework for Designing Qualitative Data Physicalizations through Loom Weaving” ByteSizedPedagogy Series.
+April 4, 2025.
+DOI: [10.17613/2dh0q-7ce27](10.17613/2dh0q-7ce27)
+    * Amanda Licastro, Head of Digital Scholarship Strategies and Visiting Associate Professor in English at Swarthmore College
+        * Blurb
+            * Interested in introducing your students to the world of #DHMakes?
+This presentation will review a series of scaffolded workshops aimed at making space for humanists in the Makerspace.
+With a focus on building critical collaborations across campus, audience members will gain practical tips on how to design hands-on, creative assignments with public-facing products.
+The culminating example will be an exhibit created by students in my undergraduate English course inspired by sci-fi literature, surveillance theory, and archival objects from Special Collections.
+        * Suggested Citation and Deposit